The Preschool for All family application for 2023-24 is open!

 How will the number of children in Preschool for All increase over time?

-During the 2022-23 year, there are approximately 675 Preschool for All slots.
-We anticipate that there will be 1100 Preschool for All slots for the 2023-24 preschool year.
+During the 2022-23 year, there were approximately 700 Preschool for All slots.
+This exceeded our original goal of 500 slots.
+There will be over 1400 Preschool for All slots for the 2023-24 preschool year.
 The number of Preschool for All slots will grow each year, until the program reaches universal access in 2030.

 What types of preschool programs are included in Preschool for All?